xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 - peeks updates from all the `to_LVM` queues
 - calculates how much free space each host still has
-- if the free space for a host drops below some threshold:
+- if the size of a host's free pool drops below some threshold:
   - choose some free blocks
+- if the size of a host's free pool goes above some threshold:
+  - request a cap of the host's free pool
 - writes the change it is going to make to a journal stored in an LV
 - pops the updates from the `to_LVM` queues
 - pushes the updates to the `from_LVM` queues